Planning and Building in Surrey Hills

 Plan Melbourne is a more recent policy which outlines the vision for Melbourne’s growth to the year 2050.
 It seeks to define what kind of city Melbourne will be and identifies the infrastructure, services and major projects which need to be put in place to underpin the city’s growth.
 It is promoted as a blueprint for Melbourne’s future prosperity, liveability and sustainability.

-Surrey Hills, with its wide tree lined streets, large blocks, access to schools and retail/community services and good train and bus links within 11km of the city has become attractive to developers in recent years – seeking sites to redevelop for apartment living.
+Surrey Hills & Mont Albert, with their wide tree lined streets, large blocks, access to schools and retail/community services and good train and bus links within 11km of the city has become attractive to developers in recent years – seeking sites to redevelop for apartment living.

 The difference between planning and building

 Planning considers the way land is used and developed, and how this impacts the character and amenity (liveability) of an area.